holipop/khao/README.md

 ### `:calculate ()`
 Calculates the dimensions and positions of the element and its descendents.
 This should be called after initialization and whenever changes are made an element's properties so it and its descendents' `x`, `y`, `w`, and `h` fields are updated.

+### `:on_calc ()`
+The default callback fired by `:calculate` and called if an element instance doesn't have an `calculate` callback, intended to be overriden by subclasses for custom sizing calculations.

 ### `:update (dt: number)`
 Calls the element's and its descendents' `:on_update` callbacks.